 Trump says Florida will evacuate stranded cruise ships

-[FORT LAUDERDALE] President Donald Trump said Wednesday that US authorities will evacuate passengers from a stranded cruise ship due to dock in Florida after being barred from several South American countries because of a coronavirus outbreak aboard.
+PRESIDENT Donald Trump said on Wednesday that the US authorities will evacuate passengers from a stranded cruise ship due to dock in Florida after being barred from several South American countries because of a novel coronavirus outbreak aboard.

 Mr Trump said the US was "sending medical teams on board the ships" and taking people off, with foreigners sent home.